 Due to the completed Torrens Road to River Torrens Project and current Regency Road to Pym Street Project (R2P), there have been significant changes to the operation of the local road network in Dudley Park, Devon Park and Croydon Park.

 An upcoming change in 2020 is that the final design for Pym Street will only allow left in and left out on both sides of South Road with no east-west through-movement.
 This will result in traffic redistribution in the local area and changes to bus routes.

-The Department of Planning, Transport and Infrastructure recently funded a study to assess the anticipated impacts of the R2P Project on the City of Port Adelaide Enfield’s local road network.
+The Department for Infrastructure and Transport recently funded a study to assess the anticipated impacts of the R2P Project on the City of Port Adelaide Enfield’s local road network.
 This study identified that some roads will experience a significant increase or decrease in traffic volume.